joaqu1m/polyWorks/README.md

 # polyWorks
-C++ and OpenGL learning with Code::Blocks
+C++ and OpenGL learning with different IDEs